 Chapter 7, known as straight bankruptcy, involves the sale of all assets that are not exempt.
 Exempt property may include cars, work-related tools, and basic household furnishings.
 Some of your property may be sold by a court-appointed official — a trustee — or turned over to your creditors.
 The new bankruptcy laws have changed the time period during which you can receive a discharge through Chapter 7.
 You now must wait eight years after receiving a discharge in Chapter 7 before you can file again under that chapter.
 The Chapter 13 waiting period is much shorter and can be as little as two years between filings.

-Both types of bankruptcy may get rid of unsecured debts and stop foreclosures, repossessions, garnishments and utility shutoffs, and debt collection activities.
+Both types of bankruptcy may get rid of unsecured debts and stop foreclosures, repossessions, garnishments, utility shutoffs and debt collectors.
 Both also provide exemptions that allow you to keep certain assets, although exemption amounts vary by state.
 Personal bankruptcy usually does not erase child support, alimony, fines, taxes, and some student loan obligations.
 Also, unless you have an acceptable plan to catch up on your debt under Chapter 13, bankruptcy usually does not allow you to keep property when your creditor has an unpaid mortgage or security lien on it.

 Another major change to the bankruptcy laws involves certain hurdles that you must clear before even filing for bankruptcy, no matter what the chapter.
 You must get credit counseling from a government-approved organization within six months before you file for any bankruptcy relief.
 You can find a state-by-state list of government-approved organizations at www.usdoj.gov/ust.
 That is the website of the U.S. Trustee Program, the organization within the U.S. Department of Justice that supervises bankruptcy cases and trustees.
 Also, before you file a Chapter 7 bankruptcy case, you must satisfy a “means test.”
 This test requires you to confirm that your income does not exceed a certain amount.
 The amount varies by state and is publicized by the U.S. Trustee Program at www.usdoj.gov/ust.